 For the glaze:

-- In a medium bowl, whisk together powdered sugar, lemon juice and zest, and salt until combined.
+- In a medium bowl, whisk together powdered sugar, orange juice and zest, and salt until combined.
 Drizzle over cooled quick bread.

 Notes